viscenter/multispectral-toolkit/MANUAL.md

 the processing procedure. `mstk.sh` will only attempt to write copyright information to files whose EXIF copyright field does not already match the pattern created during this input phase.
 Make sure to double-check the spelling!
-Processing will begin after copyright information has been confirmed. _NOTE: Unlike many of the other steps in the multispectral-toolkit where the `mstk.sh` versions of script are specialized versions of preexisting utilities, the copyrighting functions of `mstk.sh` are shared with `copyrighter.sh`.
+Processing will begin after copyright information has been confirmed. _NOTE: Unlike many of the other steps in the multispectral-toolkit where the `mstk.sh` versions of scripts are specialized versions of preexisting utilities, the copyrighting functions of `mstk.sh` are shared with `copyrighter.sh`.
 If you find you need to cancel the copyright procedure in the middle of post-processing, it is usually better to run `copyrighter.sh` in your output folder than to rerun `mstk.sh`._

+### applyflats.sh ###

+`applyflats.sh` flat-field corrects all folios in a single Daily folder using flatfields provided to the script.
+The script is run from inside the flatfields folio folder.
+It takes the corresponding Daily folder as its argument.

+> $ cd ~/MVDaily_20121203/FLATS\_TODAY
+> $ ~/source/multispectral\-toolkit/applyflats.sh ~/MVDaily\_20121203

+Flatfield, RGB, and RGB JPG outputs are placed in their corresponding folders inside the flatfields folder from which the script was run.